scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

    # definition in Appendix
    params = {'optimizer': ['SGD', 'Adam'], ...}

-The goal for model selection is to find a high performing estimator quickly is easy usage.
+The goal for hyper-parameter optimization is to find a high performing estimator quickly is easy usage.

 Usage